UNFmontreal/Dcm2Bids/README.md

 `dcm2bids_scaffold [-o OUTPUT_DIR]`

-Create basics BIDS files in the output directory (by default folder where the script is launched).
+Create basic BIDS files and directories in the output directory (by default folder where the script is launched).

 [bids]: http://bids.neuroimaging.io/
 [bids-examples]: https://github.com/INCF/BIDS-examples